$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

-The last idea on this list is to become a consultant in an area where you have professional expertise that other businesses may seek out.
+The last idea on this list is to become a consultant in an area where you can make money selling your professional expertise that other businesses may seek out.

 Freelance or at-home consulting is an amazing way to make extra money every month.
-You can be a part-time or full-time consultant, depending on your availability.
+Depending on your availability, you can be a full-time consultant or do it as a side hustle.

-This is a great side-gig to have and the best part is that it may just take one or two clients to make the extra money you're trying to.
+This is a great side hustle to have, and the best part is that it may just take one or two clients to make the extra money you’re trying to.

-To succeed in the consulting industry, you must pay attention to detail, be very focused on serving your clients, have a specialty in an area that the client needs, and an ability to convey best practices clearly and concisely.
+To succeed in the consulting industry, you must pay attention to detail, be very focused on serving your clients, have a specialty in an area that the client needs, and convey best practices clearly and concisely.

 Real-World Example: Mike Kerrison

 Mike went on this podcast and did an interview explaining how he built his consulting practices from scratch.
-In the interview, he discusses how he grew his consulting practice and mae over six figures.
+He discusses how he grew his consulting practice and made over six figures in the interview.